Last Updated on 29 August 2024 by Cycloscope

 Healthcare

 If you travel for a long time, it’s possible that you’ll need to see a doctor.
-The money involves in this may largely vary, depending on which country are you in, and what problem do you have.
+The money involved in this may largely vary, depending on which country are you in, and what problem you have.

 While some countries, like Italy and Malaysia, have basically free healthcare for everyone, even visitors, the fees in places such as the USA or Thailand might be stellar.